vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### WithdrawNonceAccount
-Allows withdrawing lamports from a Nonce account to a destination account.
+Withdraws lamports from a nonce account, reducing its balance.
+It is typically used to recover funds or adjust the available balance.

 ```rust
 use pinocchio::{